Why the populist BSW is gaining ground in eastern Germany – DW – 08/23/2024

 Wagenknecht has sought to capitalize on anti-American sentiment in the former East.

-She suggested that opposing the stationing of US long-range weapons in Germany — a plan supported by the CDU, SPD, Greens and FDP — would be a condition for any coalition negotiations with the BSW.
+She suggested that opposing the stationing of US long-range weapons in Germany — a plan supported by the Christian Democrats (CDU), Germany's largest opposition party as well as the SPD, Greens and FDP — would be a condition for any coalition negotiations with the BSW.

 "These weapons do not close a defense gap but are offensive weapons that would make Germany a prime target for Russian nuclear missiles.
 There are reasons why no other European country has stationed such missiles on its territory," Wagenknecht told the RND news network in early August.